Urinary Stones

 Signs & Symptoms

-The signs that your pet may show depends on the location of the urinary stones.
+The signs that your pet may show depend on the location of the urinary stones.
 Most urinary stones are located in the urinary bladder or urethra and only a small percentage are lodged in the kidneys or ureters.
 Urinary stones can damage the lining of the urinary tract causing inflammation.
 This inflammatory reaction may predispose your pet to bacterial urinary tract infection (UTI).

 Signs of bladder stones may include: